Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

 5. Palemnhaus

-If you are a seafood lover like me and you are looking for great value for money, the Palmenhaus (Palm House) should be on your Vienna itinerary.
+If you are a seafood lover like me and looking for great value for money, put the Palmenhaus (Palm House) on your Vienna itinerary.

-This popular Viennese restaurant and bar offer a unique dining atmosphere while sitting among the palm trees in the elegant Art Nouveau (Jugendstil) building.
-Actually, Vienna Palmenhaus is a greenhouse with high ceilings that was built in 1822 as the Emperor’s glasshouse for tropical plants.
+This popular Viennese restaurant bar offers a unique dining atmosphere among the palm trees in the elegant Art Nouveau (Jugendstil) building.
+Vienna Palmenhaus is an ancient greenhouse with high ceilings built as the Emperor’s glasshouse for tropical plants in 1822.
 Vienna Palm House has had its looks since 1901 when it was renewed.
-The Palmen house is one of the loveliest coffee houses in Vienna.
+The Palmen house is one of the loveliest places to eat and have coffee in Vienna.

-The Palmenhaus in Vienna is located near Albertina and the State Opera.
-During sunny days the visitors usually indulge on the terrace overlooking the Burggarten, the park connected to Hofburg (the Imperial Palace in Vienna).
+The Palmenhaus in Vienna is located near Albertina Musuem and the State Opera.
+During sunny days the visitors sunbathe on its terrace that overlooks Burggarten, the park connected to Hofburg (the Imperial Palace in Vienna).

 But as a pescatarian, I opted for something more international.
 After all, Vienna is a cosmopolitan city.
 I took a delicious grilled Norwegian cod fillet with coriander-tomato crust, chickpea ragout, and wild basmati rice.
 I had no regrets about my choice.
-My meal was nothing less than perfect.
+It was nothing less than perfect.

 Palmenhaus Vienna hours: Mon – Fri 10 am – midnight, Sat 9 am-midnight, Sun 9 am – 11 pm